-Due to the current restrictions of the LINKAGE Platform, the Gateway Enclave is currently only available to users affiliated with a U.S.-based institution who have a U.S. government-issued photo ID (U.S. driver's license or state ID, U.S. passport, or U.S. passport card).
+Due to current restrictions of the LINKAGE Platform, the Gateway Enclave is only available to users affiliated with a U.S.-based institution who possess a U.S. government-issued photo ID (U.S. driver’s license or state ID, U.S. passport, or U.S. passport card).
 The Enclave can only be accessed from within the United States.

 The Gateway to Global Aging Data Enclave is a secure remote-access computing desktop hosted on the National Institute on Aging's LINKAGE platform.
 Through the Enclave, users are provided access to the Gateway's Harmonized data products and original survey data.
-The Enclave also provides users with analytic packages like R, SAS, and Stata and productivity software like Adobe Acrobat Reader, Microsoft Excel, Microsoft Word, and Notepad++.
+The Enclave also provides users with analytic software such as R, SAS, and Stata, as well as productivity software including Adobe Acrobat Reader, Microsoft Excel, Microsoft Word, and Notepad++.

 Health and Retirement Study (HRS)